-Log in to CPD section of the CISI learning platform and take a look around our different channels.
-There's so much to choose from - catch up on past CISI events and webinars anywhere, anytime with around 500 videos or complete the professional refresher elearning modules.
-You can also take a peek at the CISI members online magazine... plus much more.
+Log in to CISI TV through the learning platform here and take a look around our TV channel.
+There, you can catch up on past CISI events anywhere, anytime with around 500 videos.
 We'll also be guiding you through some of this content throughout this course to help you keep up to date with current financial services news and topics to help further your knowledge and understanding.